 What causes aerobic vaginitis?

-Both aerobic vaginitis and bacterial vaginosis occur because of a shift in the vaginal microbiome, specifically a decline in lactobacilli dominance.
-The main difference between these two conditions is the type of bacteria that causes them.
+Both aerobic vaginitis and bacterial vaginosis happen when there's a shift in the vaginal microbiome, specifically a decline in protective lactobacilli and dysbiosis of the vaginal microbiome.

-Bacterial vaginosis is caused by anaerobic bacteria - meaning, bacteria that don’t need oxygen.
-Aerobic vaginitis is caused by aerobic bacteria, which are specific pathogens that need oxygen in order to multiply.
-The most common bacteria that lead to aerobic vaginitis are E.coli, Staphylococcus aureus, group B Streptococcus (GBS), and Enterococcus faecalis
+The main difference between these two conditions is the type of bacteria that causes them. bacterial vaginosis is caused by anaerobic bacteria — meaning, bacteria that don’t need oxygen to survive, like Gardnerella, Prevotella, and Fannyhessae.
+Aerobic vaginitis is caused by aerobic bacteria, which are specific pathogens that don’t mind having oxygen around, like E.coli, Staphylococcus aureus, group B Streptococcus (GBS), and Enterococcus faecalis.

 Recurrent symptoms?
 Meet Evvy's at-home vaginal microbiome test, approved by leading OB-GYNs.